milantimotijevic/battle-simulator/README.md

-Input validation - Faulty data sent through the endpoints will be rejected with a suitable error message, informing the user which parameters are wrong.
+Input validation - Faulty data sent through the endpoints will be rejected with a suitable error message, informing the user which parameters were wrong.

 PRE-REQUISITES: